brempavel/pw/readme.md

 - Wrap any group in a container.

+- Don’t change `scale` property of a container just because you think you need it.
+Always first try changing just `width` & `height`, and `x` & `y` optionally, then work from there.

 ## Player Story

 1. A player is welcomed by a splash screen where he is offered to either connect